 To get you started, a simple program that loads an image and displays it in a picture box has been provided and a little bit more of an advanced one that will show how to access image data and convert between image types.

 Only x64 Versions are currently available, x86 will be provided shortly.

-If you have downloaded the sample code you will start with 3 warnings for the references not being found.
-Expand the References folder within the solution explorer delete the 3 with yellow warning icons and Add fresh references to them, the steps of which are available The Basic Requirements section.
+If you have downloaded the sample code, you will start with 3 warnings for the references not being found.
+Expand the References folder within the solution explorer, delete the 3 with yellow warning icons and Add fresh references to them, the steps of which are available in the The Basic Requirements section.

 There has been a button item and a

 picturebox item added to the main form.
-There default names have not been changed.
-When we click on the button we wish to open a file dialog select and image and have it displayed in the
+Their default names have not been changed.
+When we click on the button, we wish to open a file dialog select and image and have it displayed in the

 Double click on the button and add the following code: